Darla Sue Dollman, B.A., M.F.A., has 42 years experience as a journalist and editor. She has also studied film, acting, and theater.

 The Anti-Nazi Threat Theory

 All this considered, there is still another possibility.
 Leslie Howard was highly-respected, a hero in the minds of the British and American people.
-His work in propaganda films could have been seen as a threat greater than average propaganda efforts.
+His work in propaganda films could have been seen as a threat greater than average propaganda efforts and his sudden death may have been an attempt to dishearten the British public.
+Howard's career, spanning both World Wars, and his public persona as an actor was influential in ways that Nazi leaders may have perceived as a threat.

 - Howard, Ronald.
 In Search of My Father: A Portrait of Leslie Howard.
 London: St. Martins Press, 1984.